ming-li-314/Steane-Code-Under-Random-Pauli-Erorr/README.md

 #### Note that multiple errors can be applied, as a result, some errors might not be corrected.
 This is different from standard steane's code that correct one error.

-The codes contain a series of steps.
+## The Solution contains a series of steps.

 ### Steane State Preparation.